 How do you avoid the Freshman 15?
 Here are 5 things you can do to steer clear of that extra weight gain (and maybe learn a few things for Biology 101 along the way!)

 1. Practice Portion Control with Dining Hall Food

 Image Credit: Flickr

-Dorm food is plentiful at college, and many colleges have been working hard to make food that excites and satisfies their students.
-Unfortunately, the food that excites and satisfies usually has one thing in common – they’re all very high in calories.
+Many colleges have been working hard to make meals that excites and satisfies their students.
+Unfortunately, the food that excites satisfies your average college student is usually very high in calories.

-On top of that, dorm food doesn’t come with nutritional fact labels, so it can be very hard know what’s in the food you’re being served, and very easy to overconsume calories.
+On top of that, dorm food doesn’t come with nutritional fact labels, so it can be a challenge to know what’s in the food you’re being served, and very easy to over-consume calories and gain weight.
 For example:

-- 1 standard slice of pizza contains 285 calories.
-Eat three and you’re already almost halfway to 2,000 calories.
+- 1 standard slice of cheese pizza contains 285 calories.
+Eat three and you’re already halfway to 2,000 calories.

-- A can of cola contains 182 calories.
-But as tastes and demands change, cups get bigger.
-A 32-ounce cup of cola - fairly common these days - contains 267 calories.
+- A 12 oz can of cola contains 140 calories.
+Your standard large 32-ounce cup of cola contains 290 calories.

 2. Beware the Calories in Alcohol